The Charlie Sheen Spectacle: What Does It Say About Fame, Fortune, Human Behavior -- and You and Me?

 "Celebrity journalism is not only diabolically popular but cheap to produce, which explains why People is America's most popular magazine.
 Charlie Sheen may not get $10 million for his memoirs, but they're worth more than they were this time last year.
 It does not seem impossible that his "breakdown" has been entirely calculated."

 I suppose I shouldn't have written this story without watching one minute of "Two and a Half Men," but I did.
 Too late now.
-Maybe I'll watch a repeat next week.
+Maybe I'll watch a couple of minutes some time.
 Or maybe I won't.

 So long and keep moving.